Written by

 19. Idroo – for virtual whiteboards and live annotation

 Virtual whiteboards are excellent for using equations or diagrams in your lessons.
 They also make all types of video conferencing more accessible and dynamic.
 In addition to using plain boards, you can paste PowerPoint presentations, PDFs and Word documents onto your Idroo whiteboard for online teaching.
 All you need is a web account to get started.
-Idroo is a paid tool that lets teachers create interactive whiteboards in their browser, so students can attend any lesson from anywhere in the world.
+Idroo is a paid tool that lets teachers create interactive lessons using virtual whiteboards in their browser, so students can attend any lesson from anywhere in the world.
 It’s easy for students and teachers alike: once you’ve entered your name, email address and password into the app, it will generate an access code that anyone can use to connect with you.

 Once connected, participants can draw on the board itself in real-time or type notes while watching video tutorials.